Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.react.fundamentals.md

 ## Functional components over Class

 - use functional comp over class, after 16.8 hooks can be used as lifecycle events.
-- use class component when you want a react functionality that is not availabke for functions yet, eg: error boundries
+- use class component when you want a react functionality that is not available for functions yet, eg: error boundries
 - Only class components can be error boundaries.
 To make class component an error boundary we define a new lifecycle method called componentDidCatch(error, info).

 ReactDOM.render function: takes 2 i/p